A4Bio/E3-CryoFold/README.md

 3. **Download the Pretrained Model**:

     We provide a pretrained model for E3-CryoFold.
-[Download it here](https://github.com/A4Bio/E3-CryoFold/releases/download/checkpoint/checkpoint.pt) and place it in the pretrained_models directory.
+[Download it here](https://github.com/A4Bio/E3-CryoFold/releases/download/checkpoint/checkpoint.pt) and place it in the pretrained_models directory （we ）.

 4. **Download the Experimental dataset**:
    The training set can be downloaded in https://doi.org/10.7910/DVN/FCDG0W, and the standard test dataset can be downloaded in https://doi.org/10.7910/DVN/2GSSC9.